Sunday, 5 February 2012

 Never before in my entire life had I ever considered the possibility that the person of my heart's desires might be someone of another race and nationality.

-The following morning I contemplated the possibility of what I'd envisioned, and I prayed to God about it.
+The following morning I contemplated the possibility of what I'd envisioned during the night, and I prayed to God about it.

 Did those times of prayer alter my perspectives?